iamsayan/wp-last-modified-info/README.md

 # WP Last Modified Info #

-Show or hide last update date and time on pages and posts very easily.
+Show last update date and time on pages and posts very easily.
+You can use shortcode also to display last modified info anywhere on a WordPress site running 4.4 and beyond.

 ## Description ##

-Show or hide last update date and time on pages and posts very easily.
-You can use shortcode also to display last modified info anywhere on a WordPress site running 4.4 and beyond.
+### WP Last Modified Info: the Ultimate WordPress Last Modified plugin ###

+Most WordPress themes usually show the date when a post was last published.
+This is fine for most blogs and static websites.
+However, WordPress is also used by websites where old articles are regularly updated.
+This last updated date and time is important information for those publications.
+The most common example is news websites.
+They often update old stories to show new developments, add corrections, or media files.
+If they only added the published date, then their users would miss those updates.

+Many popular blogs and websites don’t show any date on their articles.
+This is a bad practice and you should never remove dates from your blog posts.

-## What does this plugin do? ##
+### What does this plugin do? ###

 Using this plugin, you can enable last modified info of your wordpress posts aand pages.
 Add short code [lmt-post-modified-info] for posts and [lmt-page-modified-info] for pages. you can also enable revision meta tag for your pages and posts.

-## Compatibility ##
+### Compatibility ###

 This plugin is fully compatible with WordPress Version 4.4 and beyond.
 It is compatible with any wordpress theme.